-She has no family relationship with any directors and/or major shareholders of the Company and has no conflict of interest with the Company.
-She has no conviction for offences within the past five (5) years and she has no public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2021.
+He has no family relationship with any directors and/or major shareholders of the Company and has no conflict of interest with the Company.
+He has no conviction for offences within the past five (5) years and he has no public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2022.